pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_channel-groups.md

 # Channel Groups API for C# SDK

-[Channel groups](/docs/general/channels/subscribe#channel-groups) bundle thousands of [channels](/docs/general/channels/overview) into a named group.
-Subscribe to a channel group to receive data from all channels it contains.

-- You can't publish to a channel group.
-Publish to individual channels instead.
+Channel groups bundle many channels under a single name for subscription.
+You can't publish to a channel group—publish to individual channels instead.

 ##### Request execution

 Use try/catch with the C# SDK.
 Invalid parameters throw exceptions.
-If the request reaches the server but fails (server/network), error details are in the returned status.
+If the server request fails, details are in the returned status.

 ```
 1try